nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     specifying any skills after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
+*  `edit contact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower s/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing skills.
+*  `edit contact 2 n/Betsy Crower s/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing skills.

 ### Locating contacts by name : `find`